-Getting all enthusiastic about a recent startup idea that you came up with can be a thrilling experience indeed.
+Getting enthusiastic about a startup idea can be a thrilling experience indeed.
 Just make sure that this sudden inspiration doesn’t completely cloud your judgment.
 Making sure that others are as enthusiastic about your idea as you are is vital to your startup’s success.
-Otherwise, you’ll be left with just an idea of something that could’ve been refined into something much more concrete and viable.
+Otherwise, it will just be an idea that could’ve been refined into something much more concrete and viable.

-In order to start your idea, take a look at these five validation methods that will turn your idea into reality.
+In order to start your idea, here are five validation methods that will turn your idea into reality.

 Focus on the Problem